CarlosSanabriaM/web_backend/web_backend/docs/source/execution-and-deployment.rst

     # Install waitress
     pip install waitress

+    # Export the configuration file variable
+    export CONF_INI_FILE_PATH=<path/to/production-conf.ini>  # Path to the production configuration file

     # Start the server with the web_backend Python module previously installed
     # The server listens in the 8080 port